PersonaPredicta/Survey_Says.../README.md

 ### Survey distribution
-Promoted heavily in RM social media (Twitter and LinkedIn).
-Sent to RM mailing list.
-Through UX communities that RM manages.
-Gave first dibs on tickets if finished survey.
-Book incentive e-book to the first 250 people who finished the survey.
-Contacted people outside the UX community and asked to send to their communities (business anthropology, market research, usability engineering, information architecture).
+The survey period was in August and September, 2019.
+RM promoted the survey heavily in RM social media (Twitter and LinkedIn).
+They sent a link to to the RM mailing list.
+They marketed it through UX communities managed by RM.
+RM gave advanced access on tickets to the conference for people who completed the survey.
+A RM e-book incentive was offered to the first 250 people who finished the survey.
+RM contacted people outside the UX community and asked to send the survey to their communities (e.g. business anthropology, market research, usability engineering, and information architecture).

 ### Survey output